United States • Born on April 27th

 Shane joined Watsi on May 15th, 2013.
-Four years ago, Shane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Shane's most recent donation traveled 8,500 miles to support Jane, a 70-year-old kiosk owner from Kenya, to fund a hip fracture repair procedure.
+Five years ago, Shane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shane's most recent donation traveled 8,800 miles to support Deth, a farmer from Cambodia, to fund surgery so he can hear clearly.

 Shane has funded healthcare for 71 patients in 11 countries.